 Diversification helps reduce risk by spreading investments across various asset classes.
 This means not putting all your money into one type of investment or sector.
 A well-diversified portfolio can better withstand market volatility and provide more stable returns over time.

-By following these steps, you'll be well-prepared to start your investing journey.
+By following these steps, you'll be better prepared to start your investing journey.
 Remember, successful investing requires a solid financial foundation, clear goals, and ongoing education.
-With the right preparation, you can make informed decisions and build a secure financial future.
+With the right preparation, you can make informed decisions to help build a secure financial future.

-To learn more about investing, go to Investing in the CommBank app.
+To learn more about investing, go to Investing hub in the CommBank app.

-This content is brought to you by Girls that Invest.
+This content is brought to you by Friends That Invest.